bluekeyes/Fusion360-ExportCutlist/README.md

   - The largest dimension is called `length`, the next largest `width`, and the smallest `height`
   - Accounts for [part rotation](#matching-rotation) when matching bounding boxes
   - Material matching can be disabled
-- Exports to JSON, CSV, or text tables
+- Exports to text, HTML, JSON, CSV, and more
 - Additional filtering options for bodies (e.g. visibility)

 ## Installation